NkoneA/JavaScript_programs/Readme.md

-# Project Name: Horoscope Generator
+# Project Name: Random horoscope generator

 ## Description

-* The purpose of this program is to provide entertainment and fun.Some individuals believe that horoscopes provide insights into their personality traits, strengths, and challenges.
+* This program was build for entertainment and fun.Some individuals believe that horoscopes provide insights into their personality traits, strengths, and challenges.

 * I'm open for suggestions and modifications.

 ## Technologies

-* I used JavaScript because of its simplicity and countless built-in methods and objects.
+* Only JavaScript used because of its simplicity and easy to use methods.

 ## How it works